Marx-wrld/StudyPal/README.md

 # studypal

 Studypal is a simple Django application that attempts to imitate Discord.
-This app also utilizes the CRUD operations functionality that Django offers.
+It utilizes the CRUD operations functionality that Django offers.